Ryan Salame Reveals Government Betrayal in Broken FTX Plea Deal, Aug 22-2024!

 Ryan Salame Seeks to Overturn Conviction if Promise is Not Upheld

-Salame—reversing his September 2023 guilty FTX plea deal to campaign finance violations and running an unlicensed money transmission business—maintains that prosecutors promised him that Bond would not be subject to any further criminal liability based on his cooperation, according to the filing.
+Salame—reversing his September 2023 guilty plea as part of the FTX deal to campaign finance violations and running an unlicensed money transmission business—maintains that prosecutors promised him that Bond would not be subject to any further criminal liability based on his cooperation, according to the filing.
 Federal prosecutors used plea negotiations to “threaten Michelle Bond,” the filing alleges, and the government broke its promise to stop investigating Bond if Salame pleaded guilty.

 As such, Salame’s lawyers are crying for the court to enforce the original agreement by stopping the investigation of Bond or quashing Salame’s conviction entirely.
-In connection, it is argued that Salame can assert his right to require the government to honour his commitment to dismiss the petition against Bond or order specific performance.
+It is argued that Salame can assert his right to require the government to honour his commitment to dismiss the petition against Bond or order specific performance.